qir-alliance/qat/docs/src/QuickStart/running-qat.md

 attributes #1 = { "replaceWith"="soft_z" }
 ```

-This states taht if the function `soft_z` is available, replace all calls to
+This states that if the function `soft_z` is available, replace all calls to
 `__quantum__qis__z__body` with `soft_z`.
 Passing the `main.ll` through QAT does
 not result in any changes.
 However, adding a `lib.ll` with following code: